MSouch/Modemo/static-site/README.md

-# MODEMO Static Site (IIS-Friendly)
+# MODEMO Static Site

-This folder contains a static, framework-free replica of the React marketing site so it can be hosted on IIS or any basic static web server.
+This folder contains a static, framework-free marketing site that can be hosted on any web server.

 ## Structure
 ```